Predictive maintenance: definition and examples

 More on CMMS and Predictive Maintenance from the Mobility Work Blog:

-The Maintenance of The Future is Prescriptive Maintenance Based on AI and Cognitive Analytics Tools
+Prescriptive Maintenance Based on AI and Cognitive Analytics Tools

 The prescriptive maintenance approach brings maintenance routines to a next level by introducing a flexible maintenance strategy in which maintenance is only applied when and where it is needed.
 Prescriptive maintenance is going a step further than predictive actions and is not only showing when a failure is going to happen, but also why it is happening.
 The approach will take the available data and determine how the indicators and the potential outcomes should be changed in order to eliminate any possible risk for the ongoing production cycle.